kekuchan/swarmbject/docs/std/arr/Void.md

 subarray in the array.

 Parameters:
+* The array to search in.
+* The starting index to search from in the array.
+* The size from the starting index to search in.
 * The array of the subarray to find.
 * The starting index of the subarray to find in its array.
 * The size of the subarray to find.
-* The array to search in.
-* The starting index to search from in the array.
-* The size from the starting index to search in.
-* A pointer to a "void*(void*, unsigned int)" function that returns a pointer to an element, from the given array, at the given index.
-* A pointer to an "unsigned char(void*,void*)" function that can compare the given element to find with any of the array elements and returns std::Compare::equal if equal, or something else otherwise.
+* A pointer to an "unsigned char(void*, unsigned int, void*, unsigned int)" function that can compare any element of the given first subarray at the given index, with any element of the given second subarray at the given index to find, and returns std::Compare::equal if equal, or something else otherwise.

 Returns: 0, if not found, otherwise the index + 1 position of the starting element.